unitag/Engine-API/README.md

 # Engine API

-This repository holds the documentation for the [Unitag Engine API](http://unitag.github.io/Engine-API/api).
+This repository holds the documentation for the [Unitag Engine API](http://unitag.github.io/Engine-API/api), which allows to easily create and manage data-driven scenarios, called _operations_.